ComPHPPuebla/sf2workshop/README.md

 Once the components have been studied separately, the application can be modified to use the full-stack framework.

+**NOTE:** This application is just a starter, this code is in no way production code.

 This is a web application to share e-books in .pdf format, users win or loose points by using the application.